Models of protein production along the cell cycle: an investigation of possible sources of noise: Results

-(see Section~\ref{subsec:S_mod1_ESD} of~the Appendix).
-In this intermediate model, even with random partitioning, such a decomposition shows surprisingly no external contribution $\Vhatt{P/V}{ext}$ for every protein (since the protein concentration $P_{s}/V(s)$ remains constant across the cell cycle).
+In this intermediate model, even with random partitioning, such a decomposition shows surprisingly no external contribution $\Vhatt{P/V}{ext}$ for every protein (since the protein concentration $P(t)/V(t)$ remains constant across the cell cycle).
 It is therefore remarkable that this decomposition only captures a part of what is generally accepted as the extrinsic noise.
+We verified this decomposition by a simulation that reproduces the dual reporter technique: we considered the expression of two identical promoters, with the same parameters, in the same cell.
+The covariance of the two protein concentrations measured in the simulation is much smaller than the variance of each protein concentration (see Section~1.4 in S1~Appendix and S1~Fig (D)).